-This Proxy Statement and the enclosed GOLD proxy card are first being mailed to stockholders on or about May [●], 2022.

-As of the date hereof, the JDS1 Group and the Nominees, the participants in this solicitation, collectively own 1,651,132 shares of Common Stock (the "JDS1 Group Shares").
-We intend to vote such shares FOR the election of the Nominees, FOR the Declassification Proposal, [FOR / AGAINST] approval of the advisory vote on the compensation of the Company's named executive officers, and FOR the ratification of the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022, as described herein.
+This Proxy Statement and the enclosed GOLD proxy card are first being mailed to stockholders on or about July [●], 2022.
+As of the date hereof, the JDS1 Group and the Nominees, the participants in this solicitation, collectively own 2,403,432 shares of Common Stock (the "JDS1 Group Shares").
+We intend to vote such shares FOR the election of the Nominees, FOR the Company's proposal to amend the Company Charter to provide for the declassification of the Board, AGAINST approval of the advisory vote on the compensation of the Company's named executive officers, and FOR the ratification of the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022, as described herein.

-The Company has fixed the close of business, on April 19, 2022, as the record date for determining stockholders entitled to notice of and to vote at the Annual Meeting (the "Record Date").
+The Company has fixed the close of business, on July 15, 2022, as the record date for determining stockholders entitled to notice of and to vote at the Annual Meeting (the "Record Date").
 The mailing address of the principal executive offices of the Company is 611 Gateway Boulevard, Suite 710, South San Francisco, California 94080.
 Stockholders of record at the close of business on the Record Date will be entitled to vote at the Annual Meeting.
-[According to the Company's proxy statement for the Annual Meeting,] as of the Record Date, there were [•] shares of Common Stock outstanding and entitled to vote at the Annual Meeting.
+According to the Company's proxy statement for the Annual Meeting, as of the Record Date, there were [•] shares of Common Stock outstanding and entitled to vote at the Annual Meeting.